The role of robots in knee replacement surgery

 Orthopaedic surgery

-Mr Donaldson was awarded his first medical qualification at University College London Medical School in 2002, receiving a certificate of merit in his MB finals.
+Mr Donaldson was awarded his medical qualification at University College London Medical School in 2002, receiving a certificate of merit in his MB finals.
 He then worked on the Royal National Orthopeadic Hospital rotation until 2013 to complete his training.
-Mr Donaldson went on to complete two sub-specialist fellowships: a one-year international fellowship in Toronto, Canada and a six month fellowship at Stanmore on the joint reconstruction unit.
+Mr Donaldson went on to complete two sub-specialist fellowships: a one-year international fellowship in Toronto, Canada and a six-month fellowship at Stanmore on the joint reconstruction unit.
 He is currently a consultant orthopaedic surgeon at the Royal National Orthopeadic Hospital.
-He additionally worked as consultant at the Royal Free Hospital in Hampstead.
-He is on the clinical governance committee at Stanmore and also sits on a number of multidisciplinary national meetings for complex case referral.
+He is on the clinical governance committee at Stanmore and sits on a number of multidisciplinary national meetings for nationwide complex case referral.

 View Profile